Barteus/aws-lambdas/serverless/README.md

 - enforcing some conventions on lambda functions (less configurable)
 - advanced resource customizations has to be written in CloudFormation or found in plugins
 - issues debugging is cumbersome
+- adds not needed files in default configuration of serverless app (fixed using including/excluding in example)